 Flu Vaccinations

-CDC Wild to Mild Flu Vaccine campaign
+CDC Wild to Mild Flu Vaccine campaign showing a lion and a kitten

 Getting a flu (influenza) vaccine is an easy way to protect yourself, your loved ones, and your community from flu.
 We are stronger when we are all protected!